muftiramjan/10th-assignment/README.md

 [@firebase-link](https://tenassaimant.web.app/)
 <!-- home page -->
 1.  add  navbar in navbar six rots
-2. Added four Routs  of the navbars ,
+2. Added four Routs  of the navbar ,
 3. and log in Register button created,
 4. And update profile worked there too,
 5. and private routs are added,